 Under the notification process, a proposed change is notified to the members and ‘negative voting’ applies – that is, the change is deemed to be approved unless more than 25% of the responding members in each of a majority of the member categories vote against the proposal during the notice period.

-If will only happen if the board determines that a category of member is not affected by a proposed change and therefore that category of member is not entitled to vote on that change.
-While the board has the right to do this, it is not expected to be used often and it is not a decision that the board would exercise lightly.
-We anticipate that the board would seek external advice before excluding a category of members from voting.
+If will only happen if the Board determines that a category of member is not affected by a proposed change and therefore that category of member is not entitled to vote on that change.
+While the Board has the right to do this, it is not expected to be used often and it is not a decision that the Board would exercise lightly.
+We anticipate that the board would seek external advice before excluding a category of member from voting.

 The board will give members at least 3 months’ notice of a change, unless the board considers it necessary to invoke an accelerated change procedure with a shorter notice period for more urgent changes.